The number most buyers shop last

 - An extra dollar in year one shaves more than an extra dollar in year fifteen.
 The year-one dollar would have spent twenty-nine years compounding into interest on the lender’s books.
 The year- fifteen dollar has only fifteen years left to do damage.

-- Lump sums hit hardest early. $10,000 applied at month thirty-six saves more total interest than the same $10,000 applied at month one-twenty.
+- Lump sums hit hardest early. $10,000 applied at month thirty-six (year three) saves more total interest than the same $10,000 applied at month one-twenty (year ten).

 - Bi-weekly schedules add one full payment per year.
 Twenty-six half-payments equal thirteen monthly payments instead of twelve.
 The extra payment goes straight to principal, every year.